pens/rgb.sh/_posts/2019-03-07-digitization.md

 {% include digitization/merge.sh %}
 ```

 On Mac I used QuickTime Player (Edit > Trim ...) to manually trim the start and end of each video after digitized and converted to .mp4.
-There is a good opportunity here for some sort of automatic trimming based on video & audio analyis.
+There is a good opportunity here for some sort of automatic trimming based on video & audio analysis.

 # Audio Cassettes

 There were a couple of Compact Cassettes (audio tapes) my parents wanted digitized.
-I recorded these into the computer using the same capture card as for video, but the software didn't have a mode for audio only, and didn't support mono which all of these tapes were made in.
+I recorded these into the computer using the same capture card as for video.
+The software did not have an mono, audio-only mode, so I had to do this conversion myself.

-ffmpeg's ffprobe tool confirmed the audio was aac, so I chose to copy out the audio stream into a .m4a (aac) audio file.
+ffmpeg's ffprobe tool confirmed the audio was in aac format, so I chose to copy out the audio stream into a .m4a (aac) audio file.
 The pan filter let me save only the left audio channel.

 ```bash
 {% include digitization/cassettes.sh %}